Vladimír Székely

 Dr. Vladimír Székely (11 January 1941 – 13 November 2020) was a Hungarian electrical engineer, professor emeritus at the Budapest University of Technology and Economics and a corresponding member of the Hungarian Academy of Sciences.
-He was Head of Department of Electron Devices at the Budapest University of Technology and Economics between 1990 and 2005.
+He was Head of Department of Electronic Devices at the Budapest University of Technology and Economics between 1990 and 2005.
 He published research results in 360 peer-reviewed papers listed in Web of Science, the most cited being referenced over 200 times, along with 12 books or book-chapters based on his theoretical and practical results.

 Academia

 He received an electrical engineering degree from the Technical University of Budapest, in 1964 and joined the Department of Electron Devices in the same year.
 He completed a PhD in 1977 with a thesis entitled “Modelling of electro-thermal phenomena in ICs)”.
 He was Head of Department of Electron Devices at the Budapest University of Technology and Economics between 1990 and 2005, and later a professor emeritus at the same institution.